dallascard/scrapers/chron_am/README.txt

 Scripts to download newspaper data for Chronicling America from Library of Congress

+Updated process:

+1. download_batches.py to download all the tar files
+2. do_checksums.py to check which downloads are okay

 use download_and_process_ocr.py to download each source, extract text, and put into json